odoo/documentation/getting_started/documentation.rst

 a dedicated project manager and business analyst.
 The initial alloted hours you purchased is purely an estimate and we do not guarantee completion of your project within the first pack.
-We always strive to complete projects within the initial allottement however any number of factors can contribute to us not being able to do so, for example a scope expansion or "Scope Creep" in the middle of your implementation, new detail descoveries, or an increase in complexity that was not apparent from the beginning.
+We always strive to complete projects within the initial allotement however any number of factors can contribute to us not being able to do so, for example a scope expansion or "Scope Creep" in the middle of your implementation, new detail descoveries, or an increase in complexity that was not apparent from the beginning.